 1. A very lightweight pack of around 3000 cu in / 50 liters.
 Remember that even with minimal gear, you will still have 7kg / 15lbs or so of food for a week-long unsupported trip– so make sure you test a pack for harness comfort with an appropriate weight (around 12kg / 25lbs) for an hour or so before you open your wallet.
 And think about durability – in the opinion of the Ask Baz team, it’s better to build a simple pack out of strong materials than a pack with lots of ‘features’ out of super lightweight materials.

 If you can live with a relatively complex pitch and (potentially) no bug protection, the Ultra-Sil Nano Tarp Poncho may be the way to go.
-There are some pictures of a really weatherproof pitch – this requires two trekking poles.
+Here are a couple of images showing the Tarp Poncho pitched in its most weatherproof configuration.
 And – in addition to providing shelter at night, the Tarp Poncho is your rain garment and pack cover during the day.

 You can combine the Escapist Bug Tent with the Nano Tarp Poncho to provide bug protection, but it will be tricky to achieve a great pitch.
 Or – you could opt for the Escapist Tarp instead, and enjoy the benefits of a lot of space to stow gear as well as the innovative pitching system (the Hypalon tabs at each corner will pitch over trekking poles and provide easy attachment points for the bus shelters).
 The guylines are also easy to adjust from underneath the tarp in case of changing weather conditions.

 Ultralight sleeping pads have become far more commonly available in the last few years.
 Just be aware that some use fragile fabrics and laminate materials, and some are not very supportive – they allow the sleeper to ‘bottom out’.
 Even if (or perhaps especially if) you are trying to save every gram, it’s important to understand how an air-filled sleeping pad works, and whether it will insulate you adequately – it’s worth reading this post on the physics of insulation and comfort.

 4. Cooking / Eating / Washing gear.
 If the ‘Week-long backpacking’ blog suggested simple, here’s where you should consider simpler.
 Alcohol stoves are the choice of ultralight backpackers – they weigh very little, work every time, and the fuel is readily available.
-If you opt for titanium, bear in mind that this metal conducts heat poorly, so you can end up with a hot-spot (and possibly burned food).
+If you opt for titanium for cookware, bear in mind that this metal conducts heat poorly, so you can end up with a hot-spot (and possibly burned food).
 It might be well-worth checking out the X-Pot/Kettle – granted, it is a few grams heavier than some ultralight pots, but its broad aluminum base is great for real cooking from a gentle simmer to full-on boil.
 And – it collapses down to take up minimal space in your pack.
 A Delta Bowl is a good lightweight do-it-all plate/bowl, and a Delta Spork and Knife is the only cutlery you need.
-I wouldn’t go without the X-Brew Coffee Dripper, because even when I’m going ultralight, I still like a couple of creature comforts.
-I can’t see the fun in being miserable in the backcountry.
+The Ask Baz team wouldn’t go without the X-Brew Coffee Dripper, because even when they're going ultralight, they still like a couple of creature comforts.
+What fun is there in being miserable in the backcountry.

 Food is around 1 kilo / 2.2lbs per day – shed that excess packaging at home, and pack one Ziploc® bag’s worth of food per day.
 All the food should be packed in a lightweight sack (perhaps an Ultra-Sil® Dry Sack) in your pack which doubles as a bear/critter bag at night – be very cautious of snagging it on branches.